Bond Tents for Retirement Asset Allocation

 Comparison of 60/40 to Bond Tents

-Of course, in retirement one could consider ratcheting up stocks in their asset allocation after a market crash as that does increase future expected returns.
+Of course, in retirement, one could consider ratcheting up stocks in their asset allocation after a market crash, as that does increase future expected returns.
 That is, however, market timing rather than a programmatic approach to asset allocation.

-Lessons Learned with Bond Tents
+Lessons Learned with the Bond Tent Strategy

 The average retiree probably doesn’t want to be 100% in stocks OR bonds when drawing down on their portfolio.
 What is your asset allocation 5 years from retirement?

-Perhaps the largest criticism of bond tents is not one of efficacy, rather effectiveness.
+Perhaps the largest criticism of bond tents is not one of efficacy rather effectiveness.
 How difficult is it to talk an 80-year-old into increasing equity exposure over time rather than doing what is traditional—increasing ownership of bonds instead.